-Rules for Alien Corporations
+Rules for alien corporations

-A banking corporation or bank holding company organized under the laws of a country other than the U.S. may not file a combined return with a banking corporation or bank holding company organized under the laws of the U.S., New York State or any other state.
+A banking corporation or bank holding company organized under the laws of a country other than the U.S. may not file a combined return with a banking corporation or bank holding company organized under the laws of the United States, New York State, or any other state.

-An alien corporation can only be included in a combined return with other alien corporations.
+An alien corporation can be included in a combined return only with other alien corporations.

-Unitary Business
+Unitary business